HouQiming/qpad/res/misc/metahelp.md

 ## Quick Start

-Each embedded script is a code block followed by a specially-formatted text command.
+Each embedded script is a code block following a specially-formatted text command.
 The "command" lines will be highlighted.
 You can double-click the highlighted region to run a specific script, or press `CTRL+E` to run them one-by-one.

 The script below opens the source code of this document in the editor.
 You can use it as an example when creating your own help documents.

 Run in editor:
 ```js